Zaechus/kingslayer/README.md

     }
 }
 ```
 This method allows you to manage other forms of input and output such as within a website.
-The content for the world can also be passed as a raw string with `Cli::from_ron_str` or `Cli::from_json_str`.
+The content for the world can also be passed as a raw string with `Cli::from_str`.

 ### Dependencies
-* Rust ^1.38.0
+* Rust ^1.40.0

 ### Crates
 * rand = "0.7"
 * rayon = "1.0"
 * serde = "1.0"
 * ron = "0.5"
-* serde_json = "1.0"